 2] Continuous restart due to Hardware failure

 Hardware failure or system instability can cause the computer to reboot continuously.
 The problem could be the RAM, Hard Drive, Power Supply, Graphics Card or External devices: – or it could be an overheating or BIOS issue.
 This post will help you if your computer freezes or reboots due to Hardware issues.
-You will have to be in Safe Mode to be able to make changes.
+You will need to be in Safe Mode to make changes.

 TIP: This post will show you Reset Windows 11 using Advanced Startup Options when PC won’t boot.